Aliases for HIST1H2BH Gene

 GeneCards Summary for HIST1H2BH Gene

-HIST1H2BH (Histone Cluster 1, H2bh) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Packaging Of Telomere Ends.
+HIST1H2BH (Histone Cluster 1 H2B Family Member H) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and DNA Double Strand Break Response.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2BA.
+An important paralog of this gene is HIST1H2BC.

 UniProtKB/Swiss-Prot for HIST1H2BH Gene